-Beta hCG or human chorionic gonadotropin is a hormone which increases as the embryo implants itself in the uterus.
+Beta hCG or human chorionic gonadotropin is a hormone that increases as the embryo implants itself in the uterus.
 The level of this hormone is regarded as the key parameter to verify the pregnancy, natural or assisted.
-The beta hCG test which is done as the primary diagnostic test for verifying a pregnancy.
+The beta hCG test is done as the primary diagnostic test for verifying a pregnancy.
 It is significant that a patient knows how to interpret the results of this test.
 At the same time, a responsible infertility specialist would also convey the results honestly to the patient.

-Timing of the beta hCG test is important to get the right diagnosis in case of IVF assisted pregnancy.
+Timing of the beta hCG test is important to get the right diagnosis in case of IVF-assisted pregnancy.
 During a typical IVF treatment cycle, the woman is given an hCG trigger shot at the time of egg retrieval.
-The hormone remains in the blood stream for nearly two weeks and can give false results for the beta hCG test.
+The hormone remains in the bloodstream for nearly two weeks and can give false results for the beta hCG test.
 Therefore, it is advised that the test should be taken after the 2ww in the IVF cycle.
 The presence of more than 5 IU of beta hCG per ml of blood is an indication of embryo implantation.

-With typical IVF cases, the beta hCG test is done at least twice to confirm a pregnancy.
+In typical IVF cases, the beta hCG test is done at least twice to confirm a pregnancy.
 These are done at least 2-4 days apart.
 The initial rise in the hormone levels between these two tests may be slow.
 When this happens, the specialist may recommend another test after two days and yet another after another two days.
 If the hCG level still fails to rise, a failed implantation is indicated.
 It may even point out to ectopic pregnancy.

 Post beta hCG Testing

 Disappointing as it may be for the patient, a chemical pregnancy has a silver lining.
-It indicates that the embryo reached the pre-implantation stare, even hatched and tried to implant.
+It indicates that the embryo reached the pre-implantation stage, even hatched and tried to implant.
 This means that even if the current IVF cycle has failed, there is a hope of success in the subsequent one.

-Conveying the negative results of beta hCG test is a challenge for the IVF specialist.
+Conveying the negative results of the beta hCG test is a challenge for the IVF specialist.
 The specialist needs to understand the responsibility to counsel the patients about having realistic expectations about the test reports.
-The patient should be vigilant too, and ask questions to understand the cause of IVF failure.
+The patient should be vigilant too and ask questions to understand the cause of IVF failure.
 In case they want to try the next cycle with another clinic, they should ask for all the documentation and medical records.

 Gaudium IVF is one of the top IVF centre in Delhi, where patients are given effective and affordable treatment for the most complex infertility issues.
 Visit Gaudium IVF for a free second opinion from Dr Manika Khanna, the leading IVF specialist in Delhi.